azimidev/lhs-cli/readme.md

 - Download the app.
 - Run: `composer install`.
 - Navigate to the root of the app and run: `./index run 2017` or another year such as `./index run 2016` and so on.
-_if you could not run `./index run` then make sure you have execute permission on your system.
-In Mac on root of the app run: `chmod +x ./index`_
+- if you could not run `./index run` then make sure you have execute permission on your system.
+In Mac on root of the app run: `chmod +x ./index`
-- This will show the output on the console and create a file on the root of the application, named by year and extension of `.txt`: For eample: `2017.txt`.
+- This will show the output on the console as a table and create a csv file on the root of the application, named by year and extension of `.txt`: For eample: `2017.txt`.

 ### Note